This article provides an overview of information about the device.

 The Wireless Home Phone device is not compatible with data or messaging services, home security systems, fax service, medical alert systems, medical monitoring systems, credit card machines, IP/PBX Phone systems, or dial-up Internet service.
 May not be compatible with your DVR/Satellite systems, please check with your provider.
 DSL customers should contact their provider before transferring a phone number to ensure uninterrupted DSL service.
 The Wireless Home Phone device cannot be used to make 500, 700, 900, 976, 0+ collect, operator assisted, or dial-around calls (e.g. 1010-XXXX).

 E911 service is supported, however for emergency calls, you may have to provide your location address to the 911 operator.

-The Wireless Home Phone device can be used in the following regions: United States, Puerto Rico and US Virgin Islands.
+The Wireless Home Phone device can be used in the following regions: USA, Puerto Rico, US Virgin Islands, Guam, and the Northern Mariana Islands.
 If the device is used on other carriers networks, AT&T's off-net usage restrictions apply.
 Please see section 4.5 of your Wireless Customer Agreement for details.